Kosher locust: Post-Talmudic Authorities

-Rabbi Yosi's restriction is accepted by many, but not all, rishonim.
+Rabbi Yose's additional restriction is required by some rishonim.
 However, opinions differ on how it is to be understood.
 According to Tur, there must be a specific tradition that a particular insect is within the category of hagav.
 However, according to Maimonides, all that is needed is for the species to be referred to as a hagav or a translation of this term, such as "locust".
+Despite the general adherence of Yemenite Jews to the rulings of Maimonides, they were more stringent than Maimonides' opinion that merely recognizing a locust's features was sufficient to permit it.
+Rather, they ate only those locusts which they possessed a tradition of eating.
+It is unnecessary to have a "personal tradition" in order to eat locusts – one who travels to a place where the people do have a tradition may eat locusts there.